Evidlo/capsat_watcher/README.md

 Script to watch directory for new/existing Capsat beacons and upload them to a Django server.

-Once beacons are processed, their filename will be added to a `.processed_beacons` file to prevent reupload.
+Once beacons are processed, their filename will be changed to `processed_beacon_...`

 ## Quickstart